-Anzac Parade is set along Canberra’s Land Axis, which forms a key feature of Walker Burley Griffin’s original 1912 plan of the city.
+Anzac Parade is set along Canberra’s Land Axis, which forms a key feature of Walter Burley Griffin’s original 1912 plan of the city.

 Anzac Parade is important to generations of Australians as a commemoration of the military conflicts in which Australia has played a part.